1952 Democratic National Convention: Presidential candidates

-Vice Presidential selection
+Vice presidential selection

 Among those considered for the VP spot by Stevenson included:

 After the delegates nominated Stevenson, the convention then turned to selecting a vice-president.
 The main candidates for this position were Kefauver, Russell, Barkley, Senator John Sparkman, and Senator A. S. Mike Monroney.
 After narrowing it down to Senator Sparkman and Senator Monroney, President Truman and a small group of political insiders chose Sparkman, a conservative and segregationist from Alabama, for the nomination.
-The convention largely complied and nominated Sparkman as Stevenson's running mate, though nominations were made for two other candidates for the Vice Presidency, Vice Chairwoman of the Democratic National Committee India Edwards of California, and District Judge Sarah T. Hughes of Texas.
-Both withdrew their names in favor of Sparkman.
-Stevenson then delivered an eloquent acceptance speech in which he famously pledged to "talk sense to the American people."
+The convention largely complied and nominated Sparkman as Stevenson's running mate, though nominations were made for two other candidates for the vice presidency, India Edwards of California (the Vice Chairwoman of the Democratic National Committee), and District Judge Sarah T. Hughes of Texas.
+Both withdrew their names in favor of Sparkman, who was nominated by acclamation.
+The effort to nominate Edwards was led by a group of women delegates hoping for a female running-mate to be nominated.
+A leading figure among the delegates backing that effort was former congresswoman Mary Teresa Norton.
+The effort to nominate Hughes was endorsed by the National Federation of Business and Professional Women's Clubs, which had earlier been the force behind an effort to nominate Senator Margaret Chase Smith as a candidate for the Republican vice presidential nomination.

 Election outcome

-Stevenson and Sparkman lost the election to Dwight D. Eisenhower and Richard M. Nixon on November 4, 1952.
+Stevenson and Sparkman lost the election to Dwight D. Eisenhower and Richard Nixon on November 4, 1952.
 Despite the defeat, Stevenson was four years later again selected as the Democratic presidential nominee at the 1956 Democratic National Convention, with Kefauver as his running mate.